nobkd/latex-ger-doc-template/README.md

 makeglossaries document
 pdflatex document
 ```
-the PDF is ready and the name is `document.pdf`
+The PDF is ready and the name is `document.pdf`